 This translates into why HFCS is no worse or better than sugar.

-(Common phrases used by users for this page include whats the difference btwn sucrose and HFCS, what is the difference between sucrose fructose and high fructose corn syrup, what is the difference between corn syrup and sugar, differences between high fructose corn syrup and sugar, difference between sugar and hfcs, difference between high fructose corn syrup and sugar)
+(Common phrases used by users for this page include what's the difference between fructose corn syrup and high fructose corn syrup?, what is the difference between fructose snd sugar, significant difference between sucrose and hfcs-55, difference between sucrose and fructose in the body, difference between high fructose corn syrup and fructose sugar/, difference between glucose sugar and high fructose corn syrup)

 (Users who contributed to this page include Sol)